 These software solutions can provide a major boost to the effectiveness of any nursing team.
 As with any change, however, there will be some hurdles to get over, including the initial learning curve for the staff.

-5 Strategies for Successfully Using Point of Care Technology
+5 Strategies for Successfully Using CNA POC technology

-One of the challenges of using long term care software is training staff on EHR implementation and a Point of Care system.
+One of the challenges of using long term care software is training CNAs and other staff on the POC during EHR implementation.
 You are almost guaranteed to find resistance as you start working to improve your processes.
-Staff will ask what was wrong with the process that was already in place or the old way of doing things.
-They will complain about not understanding how to use the new technology.
+CNAs and nurses will often ask what was wrong with the process that was already in place or the old way of doing things.
+They may complain about not understanding how to use the new CNA POC.
 And all of this will be exacerbated if things change too quickly or they do not see the long-term vision.
 Take these steps to make for an easier shift to an electronic Point of Care:

 1 – Find Solutions

 The first step for any change within an organization will always be communication.
 Ask them where they think the biggest Point of Care issues are.
 Ask what would help them the most.
-Listen to the feedback, and then set priorities for which solutions get addressed first.
-Implementing a solution to a popular issue will make the process easier as time progresses.
+Listen to your CNA feedback, and then set priorities for which solutions get addressed first.
+Implementing a CNA POC solution to a popular issue will make the process easier as time progresses.

 2 – Think Long-Term